What and where to eat in Vietnam

 Hanoi Cooking Class is quite similar to the cooking session in Hoi An as you will also start the tour by visiting a local market, learn some local dishes, together with receiving the secret recipes of Vietnamese cuisine from the chef.

-Each region of Vietnam has got its own specialities.
-Joining in the cooking classes in different cities gives you the opportunity to learn the popular dishes of each region.
-It is also what to differentiate a cooking class in Hoi An and one in Hanoi.
+Each region of Vietnam has got its own specialties.
+Joining the cooking classes in different cities gives you the opportunity to learn the popular dishes of each region.
+It is also what differentiates a cooking class in Hoi An and one in Hanoi.

 Above are 3 best places you may choose one or even 3 of them for your Vietnam Food Tour.